ericanastas/deploy-google-app-script-action/readme.md

 10. Push the `main` branch to GitHub: `git push -u origin main`
 11. Push the `develop` branch to GitHub: `git push -u origin develop`

-At this point the workflow will be triggered but will fail because it is not configured.
+At this point the workflow will be triggered but will fail because it is not configured completely.
 ### Set Repository Secrets

 [Github encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are used to configure the workflow and can be set from the repository settings page on GitHub.